 Protiviti assists boards and executive management with assessing enterprise risks and their capabilities for managing those risks.
-We help organizations identify and prioritize their risks, including emerging and disruptive risks that can impair their reputation, brand image and enterprise value.
+We help organisations identify and prioritise their risks, including emerging and disruptive risks that can impair their reputation, brand image and enterprise value.
 We assist companies with integrating their risk assessment process with their core business processes, including strategy-setting, business planning and performance management.
-We also help organizations improve their risk reporting to better inform the board's risk oversight process.
+We also help organisations improve their risk reporting to better inform the board's risk oversight process.